DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/initial-release-of-ecf-2.md

 ### Capture and manage ECF data to facilitate payments to providers and enable effective contract management

 To meet this purpose in our initial release, we will:
-* Build a way for payments to be calculated for lead provider training, so lead providers are paid the right amount
+* Rebuild a way for payments to be calculated for lead provider training using the improved data model
 * Improve the validation rules over the lead provider API, so data can be submitted efficiently
 * Apply the simplification for contracts for 2025, so we're up to date with current ECF policy
 * Build improved internal tooling and processes for finances that works with other support tooling